People to see a real change in AJK: PM

 He said dispensation of cheap and quick justice will be ensured and accountability without any discrimination will be started and corrupt elements will be taken to task.

-Earlier, he was accorded a warmed welcome on his arrival at Azad Pattan.
+Earlier, he was accorded a warm welcome on his arrival at Azad Pattan.

 He also visited the Mazars of founding President of Azad Kashmir Sardar Muhammad Ibrahim Khan and Sardar Khalid Ibrahim Khan.
 He offered ‘Fateha’ and laid a floral wreath at the Mazars.